-These specifications will be integrated in a lighting guideline tool which is intended to guide UNHCR field officers and partners (even without expertise in lighting) throughout the process of choosing and
+These specifications will be integrated in a lighting guideline tool which is intended to guide UNHCR field officers and partners (even without expertise in lighting) throughout the process of choosing and installing lighting in refugee camps.

 Guideline navigation

 This section will address a series of questions that might provide insights into this manual.
 This series of question is generic, and should be brought up when a decision for lighting a camp/settlement needs to be made.